 Policies and Procedures

-Shoes and shirt must be worn in the Dining Hall and Isaac’s Cafe.
+Shoes and shirt must be worn in the dining hall and Isaac’s Cafe.

 Margaret Ware Dining Room

 Located on the first floor of Pearsons Hall, hot and nutritious meals are served each day.
 Hours of operation are listed below:

 Hot Breakfast: 7:00AM - 9:30AM